cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 With AEGIS-256 and AEGIS-256X, random nonces can be used with no practical limits.

 AEGIS nonces match the size of the key.
 AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols.
-The AEGIS-256 and AEGIS-256X variants provide an even ampler space for nonces, surpassing the 192-bit requirement for secure utilization of random nonces without practical limitations.
+The AEGIS-256 and AEGIS-256X variants provide provide even larger nonces, surpassing the 192-bit requirement for secure utilization of random nonces without practical limitations.

 In all these variants, unused nonce bits can encode a key identifier, enhancing multi-user security.
 If every key has a unique identifier, multi-target attacks don't provide any advantage over single-target attacks.